geirem/econokindle/SECURITY.md

-# Security Policies and Procedures
+# Security Status and Development

 ## General
 The application fetches data directly from the Economist (and no other sources), using a verified TLS connection.
 The